General information about syphilis, including fact sheets, symptoms, complications, and treatment.

 - Syphilis cannot be spread through contact with toilet seats, swimming pools, hot tubs, bath tubs, shared clothing, or eating utensils.

-Any sexually active person can get syphilis through unprotected vaginal, anal, or oral sex.
+Syphilis prevention methods can greatly reduce, but do not eliminate, the risk of transmission.
+Any sexually active person can get syphilis through vaginal, anal, or oral sex.

-- Latex condoms, when used consistently and correctly, can reduce the risk of syphilis only when the infected areas are covered or protected by the condom.
+- Condoms, when used consistently and correctly, can reduce the risk of syphilis only when the infected areas are covered or protected by the condom.

-- Always use latex condoms during vaginal and anal sex.
+- Always use condoms during vaginal and anal sex.

-- Use a latex condom for oral sex on a penis.
+- Use a condom for oral sex on a penis.

-Always notify sex partners immediately if you are infected.
+Always notify sex partners immediately if you are find out you have syphilis or another STD.
 It is important to make sure all partners are tested and treated.

 - STD/HIV Partner Services Program